-A key strategy was the elimination of half landings and the rationalisation of floor levels throughout the property.
+A key strategy for this slim and tall property was the elimination of half landings and the rationalisation of floor levels throughout the property.
 This created singular floor plates at each level with seamless spaces running uninterrupted from the back of the house to the front.

-A glazed extension infills the void between the existing and neighbouring closet wings to maximise the ground floor living space and lower ground floor dining areas.
-These spaces are linked by means of a double height void with a large counter balanced glazed sash.
+A glazed extension infills the void between the existing and neighbouring closet wings to maximise the floor areas.
+These spaces are linked by means of a double height void with a super-sized counter balanced glazed sash.
 When the sash is open, the rear yard becomes part of both the dining and living space which is an incredibly efficient use of the space available.

-The concept behind this counterbalanced sash window was largely driven by the existing closet wing articulation along the terrace.
-All existing infill extensions have prominent horizontal transoms so this language had to be read within our design to comply with the planning guidance.
-Our proposal is an interpretation of the traditional casement and swing/pivot doors used on the other properties.
+The concept behind this counterbalanced sash window was largely driven by the existing closet wing articulation along the terrace, where all existing infill extensions have prominent horizontal transoms which had to be incorporated in this instance too for Planning compliance.
 When closed this glazed unit clearly reads as horizontal and avoids an over emphasis on the vertical despite its height.
-The result was a contemporary and minimal glazed extension that satisfied all the statutory requirements outlined by the planning and conservation officer.
+The result was a contemporary and minimal glazed extension that satisfied all the statutory requirements outlined by both the planning and conservation officer.